How To Plan A DIY Portable Power Pack/Station

 Parts Needed To Build A Portable Power Station

-While it will work, it's not very practical to run all of these components loose on a table or the ground.
+- Casing - While it will work, it's not very practical to run all of these components loose on a table or the ground.
 So, consider what kind of package you could put it in.
 Ammo cases are pretty popular to build portable power packs out of, but I feel like it's better to build a battery pack out of something less conductive.
-So, look for a small cooler or other plastic casing or project box to put your portable power pack components in.
+So, look for a camera gear boxes or other plastic casing or project box to put your portable power pack components in.

 When it comes to planning a portable power pack, there are a lot of options.
 The information in this article is more or less the best effort at providing a general overview of what’s needed to make one of these extremely useful devices.
 Thanks for reading!